TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 will not modify it, treating it as a strict match for URLs that end precisely with the provided pattern.

-#### Combining Prefix and Suffix Matching
+#### Exact match

-For exact URL matching, you can combine both prefix and suffix matching.
+Exact URL matching combines prefix and suffix matching, to ensure that the URL exactly matches the required pattern.
-For example, enabling both flags would result in `/json` being matched as `^/json$`, ensuring the URL exactly matches `/json` with no additional characters before or after it.
+For example, enabling both flags would result in `/json` being treated as `^/json$`, ensuring the URL exactly matches `/json` with no additional characters before or after it.
 This allows matching against any of the matching paths explicitly: